cjbell630/GBA-Again/notes.md

 Instead:
 Do separate files.
 Define functions in the source file (ex. util.c) as normal.
 At the top of the main file, or whatever file will be calling those functions, redeclare them with no brackets, just a semicolon.
+NOTE: I think the above line is only necessary for editing purposes.
+Maybe consider commenting it out each time!
 Cmake.txt does not need to be modified.
 The Makefile in multiple_code_files should work.
 CLion should be able to handle this without errors if you declare at the top.
 However, you won't be able to get documentation or source information.
 There might be a way to fix this, but even though the author of the tutorial said it was better in every way (and it seems it is), I can't find anything online where people don't use #include.
 Idk.

+TLDR: The #include directive is only to be used for files with preprocessor directives and declarations and type definitions.
+Oh, and inline functions.
+Those are okay there too.

 # Left off at: #
 [5.4.5.
 Data alignment][1]